Improving Customer Acquisition with Find a Financial Professional in Six Steps

 In 2013, Google moved away from driving search results based on matching to keywords in the search query, to matching results based on the “meaning” of the query.
 For almost 10 years, patients and consumers have gotten used to typing in a search query that is in natural language and expecting the search engine to understand what they are looking for.
 When customers are given the opportunity to search — no matter where they are searching — they use their trained search experience on Google to do the same on your website.
 Too often, this leads to a very poor experience.

 It’s important to make sure that your search experience on your Find a Financial Professional tool is not encumbered by too many selections and drop-downs, and is not based on keyword-matching, but instead set up for natural language understanding of a consumer’s search query.

 By understanding what someone is searching for, you can better map a customer to the right financial professional faster, and reduce the risk of sending someone back to Google because they can’t find what they are looking for.

-Secondly, by doing this, you can also take advantage of analytics based on how people are searching and when/how your results are appearing, so that you can make adjustments quickly and easily to the Knowledge Graph to set you up for success with future customer searches.
+Secondly, by doing this, you can also take advantage of analytics based on how people are searching and when/how your results are appearing, so that you can make adjustments quickly and easily to your CMS to set you up for success with future customer searches.